compscidr/ansible-media-server/README.md

 # ansible-media-server
-A collection of roles for running a media server: sonarr, radarr, plex, ombi, transmission, etc
+A collection of roles for running a media server with docker contaienrs: sonarr, radarr, plex, ombi, transmission, etc